What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Other specified chronic obstructive pulmonary disease

-Other acute lower respiratory tract infections (J20-J22)
+Other acute respiratory infections of the lower respiratory tract (J20-J22)

 Release form